istrib/vuex-typescript/README.md

 basket.commitAppendItem(this.$store, newItem); // This will give compilation error if you don't pass { product: Product; atTheEnd: boolean } in
 ```

+## Vuex version compatibility

+For Vuex 2.* use newest vuex-typescript 2.*
+For Vuex 3.* use newest vuex-typescript 3.*

+This library has explicit dependency on Vuex.
+A new version of vuex-typescript is released following each major release of Vuex.
+This way breaking API changes introduced into Vuex are guaranteed to be followed up and tested in vuex-typescript.

 ## Functions or objects

 This lib is deliberately designed with functions rather than classes.
 This does not stop you from grouping accessors into objects.